jasoncbautista/miniDock/README.md

 ===

 ### Overview
-The goal was to create a very simple dock of icons built using vanilla Javascript
+The goal was to create a very simple dock of icons built using vanilla Javascript.

 At a high level the dock looks as follows:
   ```html